Furkyleon/oop-in-java/README.md

 ### OOP in Java:

+These assingments are given in OOP in Java class, Maribor University.
-- In these assignments, Main.java files are given.
+In these assignments, Main.java files are given.
 So that, only classes are written by me.

+Assignment Topics:
 1. OOP basics: classes, constructors, getter and setters, methods.
 2. Reference “this”, class encapsulation, parametric polymorphism, toString method, constants, and tools of JDK.
 3. Inheritance, enums, super keyword, abstract keyword, arrays.